• Skip to Content

 L40 SOC 3001 Social Theory

-Overview of major theoretical frameworks used by sociologists to understand social behavior and group patterns.
-Explores classical theories, including those developed by Marx, Weber, and Durkheim along with contemporary perspectives such as exchange and feminist theories.
-Class discussions and writing assignments emphasize application of theory to understand current social experiences and structures.
+This course provides an overview of major theoretical frameworks used by sociologists to understand social behavior and group patterns.
+This course explores classical theories, including those developed by Marx, Weber, and Durkheim, along with contemporary perspectives such as functionalist, interactionist, and conflict theories.
+Class discussions and writing assignments emphasize students' application of theory to understand current social experiences and structures.
 The course has no specific prerequisites, but students should be prepared for intensive study of challenging ideas and the application of these ideas in new contexts relevant to modern society.
+This course counts toward the program's Theory component which Sociology majors and minors must complete to fulfill degree requirements.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S